 Key-Value Pairs

-- A key is supposed to be unique and there is no duplication of key allowed by NCache.
+- A key is supposed to be unique and no duplication is allowed.

 - A key cannot be null.

-A value is the value of the object stored in the cache.
-We will look at all the supported types in the blog later.
-This explains the key-value pair where key is used as the identifying attribute for the value stored against it.
-Figure 1 illustrates how data is added and stored in the cache:
+The value represents the object stored in the cache, and we will explore the supported data types in detail later in the blog.
+Essentially, the key serves as the identifying attribute for the value stored against it.
+The figure below provides a visual representation of how data is added to and stored in the cache.

 Supported Data Types in NCache